 Do you know Facebook collects 500 TB of data daily, Google processes 3.5 billion requests each day, and Amazon draws 152 million instances of customer purchase data?
 Big data is rapidly becoming one of the driving forces behind the global economy and is underpinning every industry.
 The use of analytics has moved to the forefront as a way to understand audiences in real-time and increase personalization and customization.
 Entertainment companies are trying to digitize this data to gain a 360-degree view of customers to stay close to them in a socially distant environment.
 As digital media becomes a major source of entertainment, creators and distributors can derive massive gains in connecting to customers through the use of Big Data Analytics.
 With robust consumer data and advanced AI-based analytics, media companies will be able to predict consumer preferences with more accuracy than ever before, leading to an increased ability to deliver finely-tuned personalized experiences.

-How Scalex can help Media and Entertainment companies?
+How Scalex can help Media & Entertainment companies?

 At Scalex, we help media and entertainment firms stay ahead by leveraging our digital product engineering capabilities, powered by Mobile, Cloud & Analytics.
 As a Digital Transformation company, Scalex has always been at the forefront of such revolutions providing solutions and services towards enhancing customer experience and improving business efficiency.